Without a doubt, the question I hear most often is whether HD Android TV boxes allow you to stream Netflix in full 4K.

 - 25 Megabits per second – Recommended for Ultra HD quality

 This doesn’t mean your overall Internet speed from your internet service provider (ISP).

-My internet connection, for example, is Brighthouse’s Lightning at 35 Mbps – or 35 Megabits per second.
-That’s the speed in to my home.
+My connection, for example, is Brighthouse’s Lightning at 35 Mbps – or 35 Megabits per second.
+That’s the speed to my home.

-From there, it goes in to my router, which then sends it out to a wired PC and wirelessly to a Chromebook, three smartphones, two tablets, two Android Wear watches, two wireless printers, a Western Digital MyCloud NAS and a gaggle of streaming media devices.
+From there, it goes to my router, which then sends it out to a wired PC and wirelessly to a Chromebook, three smartphones, two tablets, two Android Wear watches, two wireless printers, a Western Digital MyCloud NAS, and a gaggle of streaming media devices.

-All of these devices are accessing the network, talking to each other.
+All of these devices are accessing the network and talking to each other.

-So how much of that 35 Mbps do you think is getting to my TV screen when I’m trying to watch Daredevil in 4K?
+How much of that 35 Mbps do you think is getting to my TV screen when I’m trying to watch something in 4K?

-I admit, I’ve got more than my fair share of devices on my network.
-But, I hope this shows you just how easy it is to slow down your network speeds.
+I’ll admit, I’ve got more than my fair share of devices on my network, but I hope this shows you just how easy it is to slow down your network speeds.

-Make sure you’ve got an Internet connection that is fast enough to support all of your devices, and a router that won’t get bogged down directing all of that traffic.
+Make sure you’ve got an internet connection that is fast enough to support all of your devices, and a router for streaming TV that won’t get bogged down directing all of that traffic.